Not included in a funeral plan.

 · Expensive crematorium: Dignity charge £995 (June 2018) which can be more than the total available allowance for third party costs on some plans.

 · Expensive celebrants – most plans including a service allow a cost equal to the fee normally charged by a Church of England minister.
-But some charge more than twice as much, and there may not be enough to pay all of their fee.
+But some charge more than twice as much, and there may not be enough to pay all of their fees, so may not be included in a funeral plan.

 · Repatriation – if you die abroad, then it is usually cheaper to have the funeral out there, and a smaller celebration back here.
 Bringing you back from abroad can be very, very expensive.
 For those of you spending part of your time abroad, choosing the right funeral plan provider is really important.
-Make sure your travel insurance covers as much as possible, which may solve the problem.
+Make sure your travel insurance covers as much as possible, which may solve the problem, otherwise it definitely is not included in a funeral plan.

-· Newspaper Notices are not included in most plans, as the cost varies widely, and many families don’t bother.
+· Newspaper Notices are generally not included in funeral plans, as the cost varies widely, and many families don’t bother.

 · No one includes the cost of a wake or other celebration, but, like most things, you can add an allowance for it if you wish too.